kshedden/case_studies/methods/survival.md

 The *risk set* at a specific time $t$ is the subset of units (e.g. people) who could possibly experience the event at time $t$.
-Anyone who has already had the event before time $t$, has been right censored before time $t$, or has experienced a competing risk before time $t$ is not in this risk set.
+Anyone who has already had the event before time $t$, has been right censored before time $t$, or has experienced a competing risk before time $t$ is not in the risk set.

 ## Recurrent events